How to Build an Emergency Fund From $0

 When savings happen automatically, you adjust spending to what remains rather than saving what’s leftover.

-Step 5: Accelerate with Windfalls
+Step 6: Accelerate With Windfalls

 Whenever unexpected money arrives, direct all or most to your emergency fund: